Impermanence: A Mindfulness Concept that can Help in your Journey towards Better Body Image, Mindful Eating and Making Peace with Food

 Impermanence meaning: What is impermanence?

-Impermanence is a concept used in mindfuless to represent the truth about our reality, which shows that we are in a constant state of flux, that moments in our lives end, that things change, that a new internal process finishes and then something new begins, that even our lives are finite.
+Impermanence is a concept used in mindfulness to represent the truth about our reality, which shows that we are in a constant state of flux, that moments in our lives end, that things change, that a new internal process finishes and then something new begins, that even our lives are finite.

 In mindfulness, Impermanence is considered one if the three truths or marks of our existence - impermanence, suffering and egolessness -, and even though the words seem scary, and even though most of us fear change, change is at the root of what makes us human.